jimmymathews/graph-path/README.md

 pip install python-igraph
 ```

-Then run the bash install script:
+Then get the files from this repository and run the bash install script:
 ```
 ./install.sh
 ```